matschi-klickme/syncallgit/README.md

 # syncallgit
-script to sync git repos
+script to sync (pull, commit, push )  git repos

 if ~/.config/git_dirs  file exists those will be used.

 Otherwise $PWD folder.